Video zur Finanzierung von Open-Access-Artikeln

 The most important repository of African studies is AfricArXiv, a freely accessible digital archive for African and Africa-related research hosted by the Open Science Framework (OSF).
 It offers a platform for working papers, preprints, and accepted manuscripts (post-prints).
 There are also options for linking research data and code and for article versioning.
 AfricArXiv is multidisciplinary, but because of its focus on research from Africa, it is a valuable resource for African Studies.

-An overview of repositories on the African continent is also provided by the Open Directory of Open Access Repositories (OpenDOAR) in its country overview.
+An overview of repositories on the African content is also provided by the Open Directory of Open Access Repositories (OpenDOAR) in its country overview.

 Other Offerings

-The Specialised Information Service (FID) African Studies at the University Library Johann Christian Senckenberg in Frankfurt am Main offers the African studies community an OJS Hosting-Service that provides support in establishing an open access journal.
+The Specialised Information Service (FID) Africa Studies at the University Library Johann Christian Senckenberg in Frankfurt am Main offers the African studies community an OJS hosting service that provides support in establishing an open access journal.
 This service includes both the technical provision, maintenance, and regular updating of OJS on a permanently available server as well as advice on and practical support for the conceptual design and the creation of the journal(s).

 References